What is a NuvaRing?

 severe migraine headaches (with aura, numbness, weakness, or vision changes), especially if you are older than 35;

-liver disease or liver cancer; or
+liver disease or liver cancer;

-if you smoke and are over 35 years old.
+if you smoke and are over 35 years old; or

-seizures, epilepsy, or migraine headaches;
+a seizure or migraine headaches;

-a history of irregular menstrual cycles, toxic shock syndrome, or easy vaginal irritation;
+irregular menstrual cycles, toxic shock syndrome, or easy vaginal irritation;

 jaundice caused by pregnancy or birth control pills;

 a family history of breast cancer;

-How should I use this medicine?
+How should I use NuvaRing?